Manoel Island: Present day

+MIDI plc Concession and Manoel Island: Post Għalina

+In 2000, a concession agreement was signed between the Government of Malta and MIDI plc, a consortium of local companies.
+This agreement granted MIDI a concession of 99 years over Manoel Island and Tigné Point, with the aim to construct mixed-use developments and restore the dilapidated historic buildings on both sites, while maintaining public access to the foreshore.
+Tigné Point was subsequently developed, including a shopping mall and luxury residential apartments, but the development of Manoel Island was stalled.

+In 2016, activists from Moviment Graffitti, together with other local organisations and the Gżira local council, carried out non-violent direct actions to ensure access to the foreshore, which access was illegally blocked by MIDI.
+Eventually, an agreement to safeguard public access to the foreshore was reached.

+In March 2025, activists and residents started a campaign urging the Government to rescind the concession in light of the fact that MIDI did not keep to timelines stipulated in the concession, and to turn the site into a national park for all to enjoy.
+An official parliamentary petition was created and gathered over 29,000 signatures.
+In June 2025, the Government acquiesced to these demands and work is now planned to turn the site into a public park.

 Yacht Marina and Yacht Yard

-Manoel Island currently houses a yacht yard and yacht marina.
-The yacht marina has been under new management since 2011, and it accommodates vessels up to 80 metres in length.
-It has a total of 350 berths.
+Manoel Island currently houses a yacht yard and a yacht marina.
+The yacht marina, which has been under new management since 2011, accommodates vessels up to 100 metres in length, 9 metres in draft and has 220 berths.

 The yacht yard can accommodate yachts and catamarans of up to 50 metres in length and a displacement of 500 tons.
 The yard offers boat storage, berthing afloat, repairs and complete refits.

 Duck Village

-For several years, Manoel Island has housed a quaint, informal sanctuary for ducks and other waterfowl near the bridge connecting the island with the main island.
-It was created and is maintained by a local volunteer, and funded entirely by private donations.
-The site has been demolished in 2021, due to several complaints by residents and activists.
+For several years, Manoel Island housed a quaint, informal sanctuary for ducks and other waterfowl near the bridge connecting the island with the main island.
+The sanctuary was created and maintained by a local volunteer, and funded entirely by private donations.
+The site was demolished in 2021, due to several complaints about unsanitary conditions by residents and activists.

+Fireworks Displays

+Annual fireworks displays that can be viewed from Sliema are launched from Manoel Island in July and August each year, during the local village feasts.